We are open

 - Use the hand sanitiser at each opportunity

-- Only visit with members of your household
+- Only visit with members of your household or support bubble

 - Only use the lift if you have mobility issues or have a pushchair